VD0023/Chatbot-with-PDF-Content-Retrieval/README.md

 ### How to Use

 1. Install the required libraries: `pip install -r requirements.txt`
-2. Replace `'your_pdf_file.pdf'` in the example usage with the path to your PDF file.
+2. Replace `'pdfname.pdf'` in the example usage with the path to your PDF file.
 3. Run the example script.

 ```bash